 She’s published over 100 books, all with the same goal: to create fun, memorable stories, to aid children’s social development.

-We’ve read a handful of her books and I can honestly say they’re engaging and the concepts of the story stick with my children.
+We’ve read dozens of her books and I can honestly say they’re engaging and the concepts of the story stick with my children.

 After reading one of her books about anger coping, called Soda Pop Head, my 8-year-old drew a picture of Soda Pop Head on his schoolwork next to a question he didn’t understand, to indicate his frustration.